Telltale-Modding-Group/TTDS-Relighting/README.md

 This is the Definitive Edition Lighting Improvements Mod (The Walking Dead Telltale Definitive Edition).
 This mod sets out to "Relight" and improve the many scenes that are in the Definitive Edition.

+If there are issues or suggestions with the mod please report them to the [Issues](https://github.com/changemymindpls/TTDS-Relighting/issues) tab of this repository.

 ## Download

 **[Download the mod](https://github.com/changemymindpls/TTDS-Relighting/releases)**